ajlb/Inn-At-The-Edge-of-Copyright/README.md

 * [Nicholas Konzen](https://github.com/NTKonzen)

 ### Questions
-If you have any questions feel free to contact me on [GitHub](https://github.com/n-lambert) or email me at nicholaskonzen@gmail.com.
+If you have any questions, refer to the [Contributors](#contributors) section of this page or email us at innattheedgeofcopyright@gmail.com.

 ---
 #### License